 Cause of Chemical Combination

-The atoms combine with each other to achieve the inert gas electron arrangement and become more stable.
+The atoms combine to achieve the inert gas electron arrangement and become more stable.
 An atom can achieve the noble gas(or inert gas) electron arrangement in three ways:

 Valency of elements